anumkhanit/preparing-ad-azure/README.md

 <img src="https://i.imgur.com/Ucqw15T.jpeg" alt="Active Directory" width=500 height=300/>
 </p>

-<h1>Preparing AD Infrastructure in Azure</h1>
+<h1>🏗️ Preparing Active Directory Infrastructure in Azure (Part 1)</h1>
-<p>A hands-on five parts of guide on using Azure Virtual Machines to learn how to build and use Active Directory</p>
+<p>A hands-on lab using Microsoft Azure Virtual Machines to set up a foundational Active Directory environment.
+This is part one of a five-part learning series.</p>

+<h1>🧠 Overview</h1>
+<p>In this guide, you’ll learn how to deploy two virtual machines in Azure, which is a Domain Controller (DC-1) running Windows Server 2022 and a Client machine (Client-1) running Windows 10 Pro.
+You’ll place both machines on the same Virtual Network, configure private IP addressing and DNS, and verify communication between them—laying the groundwork for building a full AD lab.</p>

 <h2>Environments and Technologies to use</h2>